haideralsh/primitive-match/README.md

     when([_, _, false], 'Please log in to continue.'), when(['US', _, true], 'Enjoy the show!'),
     when(['Canada', 'premium', true], 'Enjoy the show!'),
-    when(['Canada', 'free', true], 'This show is only for premium members.') when([_, _, true], 'This show is unavailable in your country.')
+    when(['Canada', 'free', true], 'This show is only for premium members.'), when([_, _, true], 'This show is unavailable in your country.')
 )
 ```